 Head, Shoulders, Knees, and Toes: Sing “Head, Shoulders, Knees, and Toes” while acting out the motions with baby.
 Baby may not be able to fully participate, but it’s a good practice standing alone!
-Helps baby develop language skills.
+Helps baby learn parts of the body.

 Body Points: Ask baby where their feet are.
 After they point to them say, “Hello feet!”
 Keep up activity involving different body parts.
 Helps baby learn names of body parts.

-Two Hand Throw: Give baby toys in left and right hands so they can practice throwing with both arms.
+Two Hand Throw: Give baby small, lightweight toys in left and right hands so they can practice throwing with both arms.
 Helps baby with gross motor skills.

 Enjoy the Outdoors: Teach baby about the outdoors.
 Spread a soft blanket outside for you and baby to lie on.
 Ask if they see the trees or animals.
 Get them to hold and feel things found outside.
 Make sure baby does not place items in their mouth.
 Helps baby develop their sense of touch and smell while learning about the world around them.